michauhl/RBPBench/README.md

 **Fig. 2**: Example entry for RBP RBFOX2 from `motif_plots.rbpbench_search.html`.
-The `--plot-motifs` HTML report (add `--plot-motifs` to the above call to create it) visualizes the selected motifs, provides literature references, as well as motif hit counts and genomic region annotations for the motif hit regions themselves.
+The `--plot-motifs` HTML report (add `--plot-motifs` to the above call to create it) visualizes the selected motifs, provides literature references, as well as motif hit counts (including hit statistics for matched sequences) and genomic region annotations for the motif hit regions themselves.

 #### Search with all RBPs